Gray-Starling/gray-starling/README.md

 ## About me

 Hello, I'm a beginner web developer.
-I love programming.
+I'm obsessed with programming.
 Back in school, I tried to create websites and was just delighted.
 Nothing has changed since then, I'm still learning new web development tools and still excited about the limitless possibilities.

 ## Languages and Tools